By Toni Brannagan

 Choosing a specific day every month (you can even add a reminder on your phone) can help you make self-exams part of your routine.
 Remember that you should try to avoid them when you’re on your period though, because do you really want to mess around with your already sore boobs?

-Live your breast life
+live your breast life

-You probably already know how a few li’l changes can affect your general well-being for the better.
+You probably already know how a few small changes can affect your general well-being for the better.
 Unfortunately, some of our *ahem* less-than-healthy lifestyle choices, like smoking, can also put us at a higher risk for many health issues besides breast cancer.

 Try monitoring how often you exercise every day — just 30 minutes of getting your heart rate up truly makes a difference (Michelle Obama was *not* lying, y’all)!
 Additionally, make sure your diet is filled with fruits and veggies, and less red meat.
 I probably also don’t have to tell you that drinking alcohol in excess isn’t particularly healthy, either.

 Switching up your habits in favor of a healthier lifestyle can decrease the likelihood for breast cancer, even if these things seem small and insignificant.
 They add up!
 Your entire body (not just your boobs!), and your doctor, for that matter, will thank you in the long run for the extra attention, I promise!